immutables/immutables/README.md

   - Deprecated `@Value.Immutable(nonpublic)` in favor of `@Value.Immutable(visibility)`, nonpublic not working now, but it should not break
   - Deprecated `@Value.Immutable(withers)` in favor of `@Value.Immutable(copy)`
   - Deprecated `@Value.Getters` in favor of using `@Value.Style`.
 May be undeprecated if found really useful
+  - Removed underdeveloped annotations and processors to be reintroduced later (Transformer, Visitor, Parboiled)
 * Incompatibilites
   - Upgrade to Jackson 2.4.4 for Jackson `ObjectMapper` cross-marshaling to work
   - Possible incompatibity: `@Json.Marshaled` now is required on each nested `@Value.Immutable`, marshaled annotation on `@Value.Nested` will not have effect